-These InCommon IAPs allow the use of "shared secret" forms of identity credentials; stronger credentials2 may be used as well to authenticate the Subject to the IdP.
+These InCommon IAPs allow the use of "shared secret" forms of identity credentials; stronger credentials4 may be used as well to authenticate the Subject to the IdP.
 The most common form of shared secret credentials is the traditional userID and password but other types exist as well.
-The basic model is that a Subject must enter a secret that only he or she knows and that can be used by the IdP's credential verification system to confirm that the subject of the credential is in fact in control of the credential offered.
+The basic model is that a Subject must enter a secret that only he or she knows and that can be used by the IdP's credential verification system to confirm that the subject of the credential is in fact offering the credential.

-4.2.3.1 (S) (B) Unique credential identifier
+4.2.3.1 S B Unique credential identifier